 Need Programs

-Manhattan College Grant-in-Aid: Manhattan College awards grants-in-aid to accepted students who demonstrate financial need.
+Manhattan University Grant-in-Aid: Manhattan University awards grants-in-aid to accepted students who demonstrate financial need.
 As with all types of grant aid, these awards are renewed annually and adjusted in line with changes on the FAFSA.
 These awards are given for a maximum of four years (eight semesters).
 Grant recipients must maintain satisfactory academic progress.
 Full-time enrollment is necessary to receive a grant.

-Manhattan College Campus Employment Program: Manhattan offers its own campus work program to students who need employment to meet college expenses but are not eligible for Federal Work-Study.
-Although the program is not need-based, a FAFSA (and other application requirements described above) is required annually so the college can meet federal requirements to assure there is no remaining need that can be met by the federal government.
+Manhattan University Campus Employment Program: Manhattan offers its own campus work program to students who need employment to meet university expenses but are not eligible for Federal Work-Study.
+Although the program is not need-based, a FAFSA (and other application requirements described above) is required annually so the university can meet federal requirements to assure there is no remaining need that can be met by the federal government.
 Students’ total aid including campus employment may not exceed the total cost of attendance.

 Resident Assistant Grants: Awarded to students selected to serve as Resident Assistants in the dormitories.
 The Offices of Residence Life and Dean of Students select the recipients by application and interview during the Spring semester.
 Resident Assistants receive a grant in the amount of room and board charges with an ultimate meal plan.